c0debrain/GWT-Resty-Template/README.md

 GWT-Resty-Template
 ==================

-A Template of an MVP + Activities-Places + GIN + Resty project.
+A Template using

+Client :
+  RestyGWT

+Server :
+  Guice
+  Jersey 1.17 (JAX-RS)